EMU PA Program

 - All pre-admission courses must be taken at a regionally accredited college or university in the United States.
 Pre-admission courses may be taken at traditional four year universities or community colleges.
 Both traditional classroom settings and online courses from these institutions are acceptable.
 There are no exceptions to this requirement.

 - All pre-admission courses (including associated labs) must be completed with a minimum grade of "B-".
 Grades for repeated courses are not averaged.
 For pre-admission courses with separate final grades assigned for Lecture and Lab sections on a transcript, a minimum grade of "B-" is required in both sections.
 There is no averaging of these grades.
-Applicants enrolled at institutions that use a combined letter grading scale (such as "AB" or "BC"), all pre-admission courses must be "A", "AB", or "B".
+Applicants enrolled at institutions that use a combined letter grading scale (such as "AB" or "BC"), note that all pre-admission courses must be "A", "AB", or "B".
 Receiving a grade of "BC" or lower does not meet the minimum grade requirement.
 For applicants enrolled at institutions that use a numerical system for grading, all pre-admission courses must have a grade of at least "2.7".
 Receiving a grade of "2.5" or lower does not meet the minimum grade requirement.
 No pre-admission course may be taken as "credit/no credit", "pass/fail", "advanced credit" or credit by exam such as CLEP or AP, as a grade must be assigned.

 - All pre-admission courses must consist of at least 3 semester credit hours.
 For those enrolled at institutions that use a quarter credit hour system, quarter credit hours will be converted to semester credit hours as follows: five (5) quarter hours = three (3) semester hours.

 - Each pre-admission course must be successfully completed within 10 years prior to May enrollment.
-For example, if you apply for the Class of 2017 (entering May 2015), all pre-admission courses must have been completed in May 2005 or more recent.
+For example, those applying to enter the program in May 2018, all pre-admission courses must have been completed in May 2008 or more recent.
 All pre-admission courses must fall within this timeframe.
 There are no exceptions and no waivers.